vinitpatni/dsaexample/GoodConfidence.md

 kth largest element in stream
 meetings room (interval )
 diameter of tree (tree dfs)
-- Max Area of Island (Graph dfs)
-  TimeComplexity -> O(m*n)
-  SpaceComplexity ->O(m*n) in the worst case due to the recursion stack but auxiallary space can be O(1) wtihout using visibility matrix to track visited cell, just flip 1 to 0 after visiting

 Disappering elements in array (cyclic sort) longest palindromic substring (tabulation technique using bottomsup approach)